 The course is split into two parts.
 The first one focuses on deterministic models, the second one on stochastic models with aggregate uncertainty.
-Each of the two parts consists of a number of classroom sessions (to be held online via Zoom) followed by group projects.
+Each of the two parts consists of a number of classroom sessions followed by group projects.
 Participation in the classroom sessions is strongly recommended.
 Dates and times of the sessions are indicated in the preliminary schedule at the end of this document.

 Classroom sessions.
 The classroom sessions provide you with the economic, methodological, and computational background that is required to carry out the projects.
-Prior knowledge of dynamic economic models (in particular the Ramsey growth model) is advantageous but not necessary.
+Prior knowledge of dynamic economic models (in particular the Ramsey growth model) is advantageous, but not necessary.